The Truth About Love: Writing and recording

 The development process of The Truth About Love took place between January and May 2012.
 Pink recorded the album in sessions at Earthstar Creation Center in Venice, Conway Recording Studios in Los Angeles, Suite 203, and The Modern Dirt Laboratories in London, UK.
 Before starting to work on the album, Pink contemplated how to successfully balance her music career and being a mother.
 In an interview for Rolling Stone, she explained, "Every album, I'm worried that I'm a dork and a fraud – what if I can't sing anymore?
 Then I stop thinking and start playing guitar, and I realize that it's ok to suck, and move forward".
 While her previous albums were created by working every day until the early morning, Pink said becoming a mother has changed the process of making music, essentially complying with a strict routine.
-Recording sessions were therefore held only from Monday to Friday between 1 p.m. and 10 p.m., with breaks for nursing her daughter and having dinner.
+Recording sessions were therefore held only from Monday to Friday between 1 p.m. and 10 pm, with breaks for nursing her daughter and having dinner.
 Weekends were off and dedicated to family time.